Iggy Azalea: Relationships

-In late 2011, Azalea began dating American rapper A$AP Rocky, whom she met through American record producer Chase N. Cashe.
+In late 2011, Azalea began dating American rapper ASAP Rocky, whom she met through American record producer Chase N. Cashe.
 She confirmed that they were dating in a January 2012 interview with Vibe and, around this time, got the title of Rocky's breakout mixtape Live.
 Love.
-A$AP tattooed on her fingers.
+ASAP tattooed on her fingers.
 She claimed she and Rocky both had tattoos dedicated to the relationship, but his tattoos were not visible.
 In July 2012, Rocky stated they were no longer dating, with Azalea later removing her tattoo after years with the word A$AP crossed out.

 In November 2013, Azalea began a relationship with Los Angeles Lakers basketball player Nick Young.
 Azalea and Young were featured in the March 2014 issue of GQ magazine.
 They lived together in Tarzana, California.
-On 1 June 2015, they announced their engagement.
-On 19 June 2016, Azalea announced that she and Young had split after a video leaked on the internet showing Young bragging about cheating on Azalea.

-In 2016, she briefly dated Moroccan-American rapper French Montana.
+On June 1, 2015, they announced their engagement.
+On June 19, 2016, Azalea announced that she and Young had split after a video leaked on the internet showing Young bragging about cheating on Azalea.
+In 2016 Azalea briefly dated Moroccan rapper French Montana.

 In late 2018, Azalea began dating American rapper Playboi Carti.
 The couple reportedly split in December 2019.
-However, in June 2020, Azalea announced she had given birth to a son with Carti.
+In June 2020, Azalea announced she had given birth to a son with Carti.
 That October, she released a statement saying, "I'm raising my son alone & I'm not in a relationship."
 Later in December, Azalea revealed that Carti had cheated on her and missed their son's birth.
 He later refused to sign their son's birth certificate.
+In July 2024, she stated that she was "very much the only parent" to the child.